All About Academics

 - What online and distance learning options are available.

-The total number of instructional staff teaching the 450 undergraduate students at Brown Mackie College - Tucson is 39.
+The total number of instructional staff teaching the 100 undergraduate students at Brown Mackie College - Tucson is 13.
 When this is adjusted to account for those with part-time status, the result is the "full-time equivalent" (FTE) count.
-Using the FTE count for students and staff results in a "student to instructor" ratio of 10 to 1 which places Brown Mackie College - Tucson among the best concerning instructional attention.
+Using the FTE count for students and staff results in a "student to instructor" ratio of 13 to 1 which makes Brown Mackie College - Tucson better than the typical college regarding instructional attention.

 |A slim percentage of the instructors (8.0%) are full-time.|